 Get your wine fix in this aptly named wine store.
 Hedonism really does offer a high-end wine tasting experience.
 The wine tastings often sell out so you’ve got to be quick if you want to be sipping some seriously good wine come 7pm.

 This wine tasting comes with everything you could ever want to pair with wine: cheese, fruit or chocolate.
-And it’s only £50, which is pretty decent, considering some of the wines you’ll be trying are organic, which rarely comes cheap.
+And it’s only £79, which is pretty decent, considering some of the wines don’t come cheap.
+Vino you’ll like it.